another-rust-load-balancer/another-rust-load-balancer/docs/health_checks.md

 ## Defining parameteres in TOML

 Custom values in the configuration TOML file can be used to alter the behaviour of the health checks.
-This usage of this is optional.
+This is optional.

 - `path` sets the path component of the request address.
 The default value is `/`.
 - `slow_threshold` sets the response time (in ms) above which a server is categorized as slow.
 The default value is `300` ms.
 - `timeout` Specifies the time (in ms) after which the health check is aborted and the server declared unresponsive.
 The default value is `500` ms.

+A separat global value sets the time interval.
+- `check_every ` sets the time interval in seconds in which health checks are performed.

 ### Examples: